+Hey, my name's Nick.
 I'm really excited to be able to finally offer this course.
-My name is Nick, you probably know me as @seenickcode on Twitter.
+You probably know me as @seenickcode on Twitter.
 I've been a passionate Flutter follower since late 2017.
 I love to write apps with Flutter in my free time (here's one, and another I'm working on as of Aug 2018), as well as write about Flutter on Medium (some of my articles are here, here and here).
 I live with my wife Irina, a mobile UX designer and son Felix just outside of NYC in the beautiful Hudson Valley.

 First, a note on how this course is organized.
 We'll be always working on realistic types of screen that are typically used in most apps out there: a login form, product detail screen, a list of some type, etc etc.